-Dr. Linda J. M. Tindle, DVM describes Familial Shar-Pei Fever as “a periodic fever syndrome that is characterized by random inflammatory events with high fever, sometimes with swelling about joint/s or face, that usually last 12-36 hours.”
+Dr. Linda J. M. Tindle, DVM described Familial Shar-Pei Fever as “a periodic fever syndrome that is characterized by random inflammatory events with high fever, sometimes with swelling about joint/s or face, that usually last 12-36 hours.”

-It’s often accompanied by Amyloidosis, a condition that causes abnormal protein build up in the kidneys and liver, which can lead to early death from organ failure.
+It’s often accompanied by amyloidosis, a condition that causes abnormal protein build up in the kidneys and liver, which can lead to early death from organ failure.

 Know What’s Normal

-The most important step in figuring out whether your dog has a fever is knowing his normal temperature.
 Just like people, dogs’ normal body temperatures vary a bit.
-Ty’s normally at 100.8, and Buster’s is about 100.5.
-But a dog’s normal temperature can range anywhere between 100.4 and 102.5.
+Ty’s was typically at 100.8°F, and Buster’s was about 100.5°F. But it’s perfectly normal for a dog’s temperature to range anywhere between 100.4°F and 102.5°F.

 Knowing your dog’s healthy pulse, respiratory rate, and capillary refill time are also handy tools in assessing a potential illness.